KHAAdotPK/argsv-rust/README.md

 ## Dependencies

-Ensure you have the following dependencies cloned into the `./argsv-rust/lib` directory before building `argsv-rust`:
+Ensure you have the following dependencies cloned into the `./lib` directory of your project before building `argsv-rust`:

 - [parser](https://github.com/KHAAdotPK/parser.git)
 - [string](https://github.com/KHAAdotPK/string.git)